lovedelia05/speech-emotion-recognition/README.md

 Modeling: Implemented various machine learning and deep learning models (SVM, CNN, LSTM) for emotion classification.
 Data Augmentation: Enhanced model robustness with techniques like noise injection, time stretching, and pitch shifting.
 Evaluation Metrics: Performance assessed using accuracy, precision, recall, and F1-score.
+# Dataset

-# The primary dataset used is the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset, which includes recordings of various actors speaking in different emotional tones.
+The primary dataset used is the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset, which includes recordings of various actors speaking in different emotional tones.
 The dataset contains audio files with the following emotions:

 Neutral
 Calm